jonahdf/jonahdf.github.io/_posts/2020-07-21-dewey-point.md

 {% include image.html file="tunnel.jpg" width="800" description="Obligatory photo from tunnel view.
 Stranger took it and airdropped, but surprisingly one of the best pictures of us from our entire relationship!" %}

+Then, we decided to check out lower Yosemite falls.
+With a low water season, not as spectacular as always, but still beautiful nonetheless!
+{% include image.html file="falls.jpg" "width="500"%}

+On the way back to the car, we were delighted to spot a wild black bear munching on some berries!
+{% include image.html file="bear.jpg" "width=600"%}